jenmitz/password-generator/README.md

 - DRY

 ## Progress
-- The refresh and copy buttons are incomplete and do not work
+- The copy button is incomplete and do not work

 ## Usage
 1. Enter a number from 5-58, which represents the character length of final password